crossbario/txaio/doc/api.rst

 ---------------------------

 You can set ``txaio.config.loop`` to either an EventLoop instance (if using asyncio) or an explicit reactor (if using Twisted).
-By defualt, ``reactor`` is imported from ``twisted.internet`` on the first ``call_later`` invocation.
+By default, ``reactor`` is imported from ``twisted.internet`` on the first ``call_later`` invocation.
 For asyncio, ``asyncio.get_event_loop()`` is called at import time.